CazSaa/ODF/README.md

 1. A domain-specific language for specifying ODGs (consisting of attack trees, fault trees, and object graphs),
 2. ASCII syntax for defining ODGLog formulas,
-3. A Python implementation of the ODGLog logic,
+3. A Python implementation for checking ODGLog formulas,
 4. A command-line interface for executing ODGLog formulas on ODGs.

 This implementation uses Binary Decision Diagrams (BDDs) and Multi-Terminal Binary Decision Diagrams (MTBDDs) via